bslee8711/NTIRE2026-ALN-White-Lighting-Submission/README.md

 ├── promptnorm/
 └── requirements.txt
 ```
-### PromptNorm training
+### 4. PromptNorm training
-Training on single GPU
+Training (single GPU):
 ```bash
 cd promptnorm
 python train.py
 ```
-Modify the configuration of `options.py`.
+You may adjust training settings in `options.py` according to your environment and dataset configuration.